SuperArt3000/java-network-chat/README.md

 - On the server window, server can choose to open or close manually.

 ### Database
-- All user data is stored in the database
+- All user data is stored in the database.

 ### Others
-- You can change the color of the message
+- You can change the color of the message.
-- You can turn off notifications
+- You can turn off notifications.
-- You can save a log message
+- You can save a log message.
-- You can change the name
+- You can change your name in chat and all users will see that you have changed your name.

 ---